iimrx/data-analysis-workflow/README.md

 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=pinocchioVirus_sideProject&metric=vulnerabilities)](https://sonarcloud.io/dashboard?id=pinocchioVirus_sideProject)

 # Dashboard using CI/CD, Automation, Docker and SonarCloud
-Project focuss on automating and containerizing the proccess of data (extract, transform, load) and importing into our chosen database, to build a dashboard and analyzing it using <b>Superset</b> with our <b>Automated Data</b>.
+Project focuss on automating and containerizing the proccess of data <b>ETL (extract, transform, load)</b> and importing into our chosen database, to build a dashboard and analyzing it using <b>Superset</b> with our <b>Automated Data</b>.

 ### Topics:
 - <a href="#automating-etl-process">Data Automation Process</a>
 - <a href="#containerization-process">Containerization Workflow Process</a>

 ### Used in this project:
 - <a href="https://ubuntu.com/">Ubuntu</a> 20.04 LTS (OS) on local and inside containers